(featured image courtesy of Taking Up Room)

 - Christina “makes fun” of her again by telling her dolls that they are spoiled and selfish children, so Joan hides her daughter’s dolls and condescendingly points that out to a petulant Christina, delivering the line like a proud peacock.

-- After her husband, Pepsi chairman Alfred Steele dies, the board of the soft drink company wishes to retire her.
-Joan effectively blackmails the board into keeping her on, claiming that her clout as a celebrity could destroy the brand, effectively (and smugly) delivering another powerful line, “Don’t fuck with me, fellas!”
+- After her husband, Pepsi chairman Alfred Steele, dies, she gets on the board of the soft drink company, but after a while, they wish to retire her.
+Joan basically blackmails the board into keeping her on, claiming that her clout as a celebrity could destroy the brand, effectively (and smugly) delivering another powerful line, “Don’t fuck with me, fellas!”

 I had seen this film a number of times before I went for broke and bought the book, which was the 20th Anniversary edition published by Christina Crawford herself in 1998.
 I could not fathom how the movie merely scratched the surface of Joan’s supposed treatment of her children.
 At the time of its release and the poor publicity and reviews it got, Faye Dunaway was so displeased with her involvement in the movie and her performance that she refused to discuss it for many years.

-If you piss off movie Joan Crawford because you don’t eat your dinner of rare beef (which I’m not a fan of myself), don’t scrub the bathroom to her liking or call her box office poison, prepare to receive the full range of her manic (yet overdramatic) anger.
-Case in point, the plant chopping scene, in which she cuts down rose bushes and chops down an orange tree (“Tina!
-Bring me the ax!”), all while clad a sequined evening gown.
+If you piss off movie Joan Crawford because you don’t eat your meal of rare beef (which I’m not a fan of myself), don’t scrub the bathroom to her liking or call her box office poison, prepare to receive the full range of her manic (yet overdramatic) anger.
+Case in point, the plant chopping scene, in which she cuts down rose bushes and an orange tree (“Tina!
+Bring me the ax!”), all while clad in a sequined evening gown.